IrisShaders/Iris/README.md

 You will also need https://modrinth.com/mod/indium/ and https://www.curseforge.com/minecraft/mc-mods/fabric-api for most mods as well as https://www.curseforge.com/minecraft/mc-mods/modmenu for settings.

-If you need further help please ask our helpers and mods in iris-support, and someone will be there shortly to assist you!
+If you need further help please ask our helpers and mods in the iris-support channel in our Discord server, and someone will be there shortly to assist you!